numbers

 “He doesn’t look well.”

-Willem sighed and looked up.
-“Jay, why are you showing me this?”
+“Jay”, Willem sighed and looked up at him.
+“Why are you showing me this?”

 “He’s looking for sign-ups.”

-“Not you.
+“Not for the program.
 He wants hot guys to compete with his students.
 On the promenade.”

 Jay nodded.
 “For girls of course.
 He wants to prove in sixty days he can get any guy picking up the hottest babes.”

 “Are you brain dead?”
-Jay pointed again at the waitress who was emptying glasses in between snatching short, secretive glances at Willem, “he needs good-looking dudes.”
+Jay pointed again at the waitress who was emptying glasses in between snatching glances at Willem, “he needs good-looking dudes.”

 “We’re in LA.”
 Willem shrugged.
 “There’s loads of hot guys.”